devenshah2018/Small_Molecule_Mutation_Prediction/README.md

 ## Output
-The files below are save to the current working directory after execution:
+The files below are saved to the directory 'Performance_Results' created in current working directory after execution:
-1) Log book containing the performance of each iteration and a summary of all iterations (see sample_log_book.json in repository).
+1) Log book containing the performance of each iteration and a summary of all iterations
 2) ROC Curve for each iteration (see Iteration 1 ROC Curve.png in repository).

 ## Basic Execution with Default Hyperparameters